 It is usual to find some overlap of content consumption across business applications.
 Content curated once could be used in several business applications.
-To avoid duplication of content and to allow for efficient content governance, a company needs to have a central place from where content can be created and published to multiple business applications across various channels.
+To avoid duplication of content and to allow efficient content governance, a company needs to have a central place from where content can be created and published to multiple business applications across various channels.

 Poorly Connected Software Systems

-The integrated solution comprises the best-of-breed CMS, AEM, acting as the central hub for all content creation and management.
+The integrated solution comprises of the best-of-breed CMS, AEM, acting as the central hub for all content creation and management.
 Content created is exposed as JSON response through the CaaS feature in AEM to the Web Services layer.
-The Web Services layer is built on Spring Boot outside the AEM platform to ensure content/data messaging can be processed, business logic can be implemented, and the response can be cached.
-The separation of this layer from AEM also ensure a long-term stable Web Services layer, agnostic of changes in the underlying CMS.
+The Web Services layer is built on Spring Boot outside the AEM platform to ensure that the content/data messaging can be processed, business logic can be implemented, and the response can be cached.
+The separation of this layer from AEM also ensures a long-term stable Web Services layer, agnostic of changes in the underlying CMS.

 Alternatively, we can use packaged caching software like Redis.
 Redis provides Java APIs called Jedis to manipulate its cache, which is similar to Amazon S3 APIs.
-The Web Services layer is fronted with Apigee and uses OAuth2 protocol for the security of the Web Services APIs.
+The Web Services layer is fronted with Apigee and uses OAuth2 protocol for the security of Web Services APIs.
 The business applications pull the content via Apigee.
 The architecture diagram below shows the process flow.

 Adobe Experience Manager